bryancolin/ISDM-Group-1/04-Agile Methodology.md

 Any blockers that were brought up during these meetings were openly discussed within the team and management to derive a solution where each meeting had a limit of 5-10 minutes max.

 ## Sprint Review
 The execution of all the two sprints were successful as a result of the effective implementation of the Agile Methodology (in particular Scrum) which allowed for the incremental succession of tasks being completed as well as enabling effective communication between the development team and management.
 From the sprint planning, all the way to the daily scrum meeting, the team was able to complete their tasks within a timely manner through having a sprint review.
 Although the system is not ready for deployment nor for sale, the working model has been developed and reviewed by the product owner.
-Some of the work showcased include the UML Class Diagrams, Project Objectives and a low fidelity prototype of the system.
+Some of the work showcased include the UML diagrams, Project Objectives and a low fidelity prototype of the system.
 A sprint review is a celebration of completing the tasks on time based on what the team defines 'The definition of done' on each of the work items and was done at the end of Sprint 1 and 2.

 ## Sprint Retrospective
 The sprint retrospective is when the team reflects on the past in order to improve in the future.
 In this case, a retrospective was done after Sprint 1 as it gave the team a chance to reflect on their work and abilities on take on tasks and determine whether or not they are able to continue with this work for Sprint 2.
 This is a great way for the team to reflect on how to become more effective, then fine tune and adjust it behaviour accordingly.
 The team found that by having these retrospectives, they significantly improved their work ethic by the time Sprint 2 came about, indicating the importance of reflection in team work.